Commonly Asked Questions

 Q. How do I take the online test?

-Once your application has been approved and enrollment fee has been processed, you will be sent a link to an online structural or nonstructural exam.
+Once your application has been approved and enrollment fee has been processed, you will be sent a link to an online structural or truss fabricator exam.
 The cost of this exam is included in the initial enrollment fee.
 However, if you are certifying multiple offices, there is an additional exam fee for each.

 Q. How much does it cost to become certified?